Indoor Begonias : cultivation and care

 Flowering Begonias: Delicacy and Romance

-• For which interior?
+- For which interiors?

-• In which type of pot?
+- In which type of pot?

-• Pastel ceramic or frosted glass pots: These containers enhance the softness and romance of pink, white or red flowers.
-For example, a pale pink Begonia eliator will look stunning in a powder-pink ceramic pot.
+- Pastel ceramic or frosted glass pots: These containers enhance the softness and romance of pink, white, or red flowers.
+For example, a pale pink Begonia eliator will look stunning in a powder pink ceramic pot.

-• Elegant hanging planters: Trailing or slender-stemmed flowering begonias, like some hybrids, adapt perfectly to macramé or gold metal hangers for an airy decoration.
+- Elegant hanging planters: Trailing or slender-stemmed flowering begonias, like some hybrids, adapt perfectly to macramé or gold metal hangers for an airy decoration.

 Tips for Incorporating Begonias into Décor

-• Group staging: Combine several begonias of different varieties in matching or complementary pots to create a dynamic composition.
+- Group staging: Combine several begonias of different varieties in matching or complementary pots to create a dynamic composition.

-• In a bright corner: Position a Begonia maculata on a stand or shelf near a window to catch indirect light and play with its spotted reflections.
+- In a bright corner: Position a Begonia maculata on a stand or shelf near a window to catch indirect light and play with its spotted reflections.

 Begonia maculata

-→Discover our wide range of houseplants.
+→Explore our wide range of indoor plants.

 Comments